Bierley, Isle of Wight

 Bierley is a hamlet on the Isle of Wight, UK.
 Bierley is in the south of the Isle of Wight, north of Niton and 0.7 miles to the west of Whitwell.
 Bierley is at the corner of Kingates Lane and Newport Road.

 Name

-The name means 'the woodland clearing ehere barley is grown', from Old English bere and lēah.
+The name means 'the woodland clearing where barley is grown', from Old English bere and lēah.